CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 6. Once you sign in to your virtual Desktop, you can access the data using Data Gateway application.
 Open the application on your Desktop and select SD Apply.
 Add your CSC credentials.
 Click on *Login* and next click on *Continue*.
 In the new window, at the end of the page, click on *Create Data Gateway*.
 The application will create a new folder called Projects accessible from your Desktop or programmatically.
 Next, click on *Open folder*.

 7. Once your analysis is completed, you can export the results from the computing environment.
 After that, the data access will be revoked.
 To get access to the same dataset, you need to start a new application process.

+!!! note
+    If you are a new CSC user, please check these instructions on CSC [accounts](https://docs.csc.fi/accounts/).
+Check also the [SD Desktop user guide](https://docs.csc.fi/data/sensitive-data/sd_desktop/) and [CSC Sensitive Data Services for Research webpage](https://research.csc.fi/sensitive-data-services-for-research) for more information.

 ### For Data Access Committee (DAC)
 Data Access Committee (DAC) has been established during the submission process and all the communication between DAC and the data applicant is managed using SD Apply.
 Each DAC is linked to a specific dataset present in the SD Apply catalogue.
 DAC members can process data access applications separately, thus only one DAC member needs to approve or reject the application.
 The SD Apply user interface guides you during the data access revision process.
 For more information about SD Apply, check [SD Apply user guide](https://docs.csc.fi/data/sensitive-data/sd-apply/).